It’s time for democratic allies to strike back against fascism

 How can progressive politics address the feeling of insecurity amid war, social hardship and the climate crisis?

-Olaf Scholz and Lea Ypi talk progressive security
+Olaf Scholz and Lea Ypi talk Progressive Security

 We develop and debate progressive ideas and bring together leading actors who turn thoughts into action.
 Our think tank’s goal: making the just transformation a reality. ▸ Learn more